 Different design languages should be contained in different Kits.

-Now let's say in addition to your Brand Kit you also want to use Lingo to manage your Sketch UI components for your iOS app.
+Now let's say in addition to your Brand Kit you also want to use Lingo to manage your product photos.
 Since these are different design languages we recommend you manage them in separate Kits.
 This is because often times different design languages need to be shared with different people.
-Since sharing in Lingo happens at the Kit level your design languages will need to be in separate Kits if you want to share them with different sets of people.
+Since sharing in Lingo is controlled at the Kit level your design languages will need to be in separate Kits if you want to share them with different sets of people.

 Of course there are exceptions to these rules, but we've found teams that stick to these rules find their Lingo easier to use and manage.